mo3tazda3na/travel/README.md

   contracts against PostgreSQL.
 - **Interfaces layer** — Express routes and presenters translate HTTP requests/responses to and from the domain model while exposing versioned REST resources.
+- Legacy direct-model routes and Knex helpers have been removed so new features flow exclusively through the DDD use cases and repositories, keeping HTTP concerns decoupled from persistence.

 ## Local Development